-The law distinguishes between a specifically contracted IPR (that is, IP on order) and a non-contracted IPR (that is, IPR during works or research and development (R&D)), when the external consultant is engaged by the business:
+The law distinguishes between a specifically contracted IPR (that is, IP on order) and a non-contracted IPRs (that is, IPRs created during works or research and development (R&D)) when an external consultant is engaged by a business:

 - In the first scenario, unless otherwise agreed, the main IPRs are owned by the business under a contract of commission, whereby the creation of a specific IPR is properly defined and requested from the external consultant.
-In this case, the external consultant has the right to use the created IPR, within the relevant term of IPR protection, on a non-exclusive and free-of-charge basis for his own purposes, unless the agreement provides otherwise. - In the second scenario, unless otherwise agreed, the main IPRs are owned by the external consultant under the R&D or another development agreement, whereby the creation of a specific IPR is not defined or requested, but certain IPR is developed in the course of scientific or technological works made by the external consultant.
-In this case, the business has the right to use the created IPR, within the relevant term of IPR protection and on the non-exclusive and free-of-charge basis for the purposes of the contract, unless the agreement provides otherwise.
+In this case, the external consultant has the right to use the created IPR, within the relevant term of IPR protection, on a non-exclusive and free-of-charge basis for their own purposes, unless the agreement provides otherwise. - In the second scenario, unless otherwise agreed, the main IPRs are owned by the external consultant under the R&D or another development agreement, which does not define or request the creation of a specific IPR, but IPRs are created in the course of scientific or technological works made by the external consultant.
+In this case, the business has the right to use the created IPR, within the relevant term of IPR protection and on a non-exclusive and free-of-charge basis for the purposes of the contract, unless the agreement provides otherwise.

-In the copyright industry, the external consultant being a physical person will enter into a work-made-for-hire contract with the business, which will usually set out the:
+In the copyright industry, an individual external consultant generally enters into a work-made-for-hire contract with the business, which will usually set out the:

-- Nature of the copyrighted work requested by the customer. - The assignment or licence in relation to copyrighted work. - The terms of transfer of property rights over the media in which the copyrighted work is embodied.
+- Nature of the copyrighted work requested by the customer. - Assignment or licence in relation to copyrighted work. - Terms of transfer of property rights over the media in which the copyrighted work is embodied.